-- According to the Stack Overflow Developer Survey 2020, Swift leads the race in the most loved language compared to Objective-C.
+- According to the Stack Overflow Developer Survey 2022, Rust has taken the top spot as the most loved programming language..

 - The weakest link of Swift is the change and migration that comes with it.
 However, it is starting to stabilize, and there have been some definite improvements after the introduction of ABI stability.
 Constant changes in the language used to be a huge problem earlier, and developers had to shift to newer versions, which cost both time and money.
 The good thing is that the newer versions are better than ever before.

 - It cannot handle the direct usage of C++ libraries in it.

 Check out software development methodologies useful tips for the long life of your mobile application.

 We have discussed the pros and cons of both languages and what makes one better over the other.
 Now let’s compare some language-rich features to make a decisive conclusion, when and why you should use Swift or Objective-C. Let’s take into account the following factors:

 Swift was inherently designed to improve the safety of iOS products.
 It was created as a memory-safe and type-safe language.
 Type safety means that the language itself will prevent type errors making it very important to avoid vulnerabilities typically associated with uninitialized or dangling pointers.
 These types of errors are the most common in programming and the hardest to debug.